mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 Once the "test phase" has been completed, the DT process is also considered complete.

+>In this phase, in our design thinking team of 2 students, the students take turns in their roles as a "developer" and "user" and note their feedback in **1 Template.**

+**2.**  **Working with useful design thinking tools for testing in phase 6**

->In "Phase 6 - Test" (final phase), the Feedbackgrid technique on the selected Mural template ("Feedback grid" - www.mural.co) is useful for documenting the respective feedback on the prototypes by a interview of the user and subsequently making possible adjustments of the prototypes.
+In **"Phase 6 - Test"** (final phase), the Feedbackgrid technique on the selected Mural template ("Feedback grid" - www.mural.co) is useful for documenting the respective feedback on the prototypes by a interview of the user and subsequently making possible adjustments of the prototypes.

-**In this phase, the students take turns in their roles as a "developer" and "user".
-(Team of 2 Students)**
+For documenting the respective feedback, students turns into their roles as a "developer" and "user".

 * **Student 1** with the role as **developer** interviews **Student 2** with the role as an **user**.
 * While **Student 1** is interviewing **Student 2**, he should document the respective feedback of **Student 2** as a user on the "Feedback grid" Template of Mural.